 Music theory explains the things we hear.
-It’s the language of music, something that should be fun to learn for every person who loves music.
+It’s the language of music, something that should be fun to learn, as well as apply, for every person who plays the guitar.

 If you have a negative view of music theory, most probably you’ve had some bad experience with the way you were being taught, or else had friends recount their own bad experiences with music theory teachers.

-Hopefully this article will help you dispel these myths and convince you that if you love music, especially if you play a musical instrument, music theory will make your experience more enjoyable as you start to understand what’s really going on while you’re playing or listening to music.
+Hopefully, this article will help you dispel these myths and convince you that if you love music, especially if you play the guitar, music theory will make your experience more enjoyable as you start to understand what’s really going on while you’re playing or listening to music.

 1. Learning Music theory is like learning Maths

 1+1 = 2, 2 x 4 = 8, and as soon as you know it you’re sweating with algebraic formulas.
 Which is great for people who love the subject, but for most people, it isn’t exactly a wonderful experience.
 For sure it wasn’t for me.

 While music theory does involve “working things out” (like you’re doing in Maths most of the time), and since most people were taught music theory in a way that focused more on “working things out” than on “how things work”, many people have the impression that music theory is all about making calculations.

 Music theory is much more than mere calculations.
-Music theory explains to you the reason behind the beauty of the melodies and harmonies you are listening to, or playing on your instrument.
+Music theory explains to you the reason behind the beauty of the melodies and harmonies you are listening to or playing on the guitar.

 2. Music theory involves memorizing a lot of words in Italian